MayankB1708/Converge/README.md

    - Each component has its own CSS module or Tailwind classes for styling.

 2. **State Management**:
-   - The Context API creates several contexts:
+   - Zustand is used for application state management:
-     - AuthContext: Manages user authentication state
+     - authStore: Manages user authentication state
-     - ChatContext: Handles active chats and messages
+     - chatStore: Handles active chats and messages
-     - SocketContext: Provides socket connection throughout the app
+     - socketStore: Provides socket connection throughout the app
-   - These contexts are provided at the app root level and consumed by relevant components.
+   - These stores are easily accessible throughout the application with minimal boilerplate code.
    - Local component state is used for UI-specific states like input values and modal visibility.

 3. **Theme System**:
    - The theme system leverages DaisyUI's theme attributes.
    - Users can select from predefined themes or customize color schemes.
    - Theme preferences are stored in localStorage and applied on application load.
-   - A ThemeContext provides theme toggling functionality throughout the app.
+   - A theme store in Zustand provides theme toggling functionality throughout the app.

 4. **Responsive Design**:
    - The layout uses Tailwind's responsive classes for different screen sizes.